 Related terms: Apache Kafka, Confluent Cloud, Confluent Unit for Kafka (CKU)

-- Apache Kafka® Raft (KRaft) is a consensus protocol introduced in Kafka 2.4 to provide metadata management for Kafka with the goal to replace ZooKeeper.
+- KRaft (or Apache Kafka Raft) is a consensus protocol introduced in Kafka 2.4 to provide metadata management for Kafka with the goal to replace ZooKeeper.
 KRaft simplifies Kafka because it enables the management of metadata in Kafka itself, rather than splitting it between ZooKeeper and Kafka.
 As of Confluent Platform 7.5, KRaft is the default method of metadata management in new deployments.
 For more information, see KRaft overview.

-- A streaming SQL database engine purpose-built for creating stream processing applications on top of Kafka.
+- ksqlDB is a streaming SQL database engine purpose-built for creating stream processing applications on top of Kafka.

 - logical Kafka cluster (LKC)¶

-A subset of a physical Kafka cluster (PKC) that is isolated from other logical clusters within Confluent Cloud.
+A logical Kafka cluster (LKC) is a subset of a physical Kafka cluster (PKC) that is isolated from other logical clusters within Confluent Cloud.
 Each logical unit of isolation is considered a tenant and maps to a specific organization.
 If the mapping is one-to-one, one LKC maps to one PKC (a Dedicated cluster).
 If the mapping is many-to-one, one LKC maps to one of the multitenant Kafka cluster types (Basic, Standard, and Enterprise).